renatoathaydes/kunion/README.md

 `Union` types can be very useful, but Kotlin already offers a few alternatives, so knowing when to use them is important.

+> null values are generally not welcome inside a `Union`.
+  Make the `Union?` itself nullable if `null` is expected.

-Below, we discuss when to use use and when not to use union types:
+Below, we discuss when to use and when NOT to use union types:

 #### When to use union types